The Volunteers of the S&T in 1984 with their newly constructed Sheffield Park Inner Home bracket signal.

 - The Walkers Train Describers.

-- Horsted Keynes Re-signalling - The latest news of this ongoing project.
+- Horsted Keynes Re-signalling – a record of this now-completed project.

-- The Horsted Keynes Signalling Fund's Football Competition has, in the last few years, raised significant funds for the overhaul of the signal box at Horsted Keynes and Operation Undercover.
-The competition now supports the Southern Railway Restaurant Car Nº7864 project appeal.
+- The Horsted Keynes Signalling Fund’s former Football Competition raised significant funds for the overhaul of the signal box at Horsted Keynes and Operation Undercover.
+The competition continues, and now supports the Southern Railway Restaurant Car Nº7864 project appeal.

 See also John Hinson's pages at "The Signal Box", which cover all aspects of traditional signalling.